microsoft/PowerShellForGitHub/CONTRIBUTING.md

    know anything more about them.

  * That method will also "type" information to each object.
 This is forward-looking work to ease support for providing formatting of various object types in the future.
+That type should be defined at the top of the current file at the script level (see other files for an example), and you should be sure to both specify it in the `.OUTPUTS` section of the Comment Based Help (CBH) for the command, as well as with `[OutputType({$script:GitHubUserTypeName})]` (for example).

  * To enable debugging issues involving pipeline support, there is an additional configuration property that you might use:  `Set-GitHubConfiguration -DisablePipelineSupport`.
 That will